Storm Petrels of The Petrel Station

 Scientific name: Fregetta tropica

-Another breeder of the Southern Ocean, Black-bellied Storm Petrels are very occasional visitors to our area, most likely encountered when leaving their breeding grounds.
+Another breeder of the Southern Ocean, Black-bellied Storm Petrels are very occasional visitors to our area, most likely encountered after leaving their breeding grounds.

-This is just one group of the remarkable seabird diversity we’ve recorded on The Petrel Station seabird tours offshore from Tutukaka.
-Check out the other seabird groups we’ve recorded including Albatross, Petrels, Shearwaters, Prions, Skuas and Other Seabird Species.
+This is just one of the remarkable seabird species groups we’ve recorded on The Petrel Station seabird tours – also explore the Albatross, Petrels, Shearwaters, Prions, Skuas and other seabird species seen.